Robert Karplus

-Robert Karplus (February 23, 1927 – March 22, 1990) was a theoretical physicist and leader in the field of science education.
+Robert Karplus (*February 23, 1927 Vienna; † March 20, 1990) was a theoretical physicist and leader in the field of science education.

 Early life

 Robert Karplus was born in Vienna, where he lived until the German occupation of Austria in 1938.
 He emigrated with his mother and brother to escape the Anschluss.
 After a six-month stay in Switzerland, the family moved to the United States and settled in the Boston area.
 He entered Harvard University in 1943 and completed his Ph.D at the age of twenty-one.
 His thesis under E. Bright Wilson was on microwave spectroscopy and included both experimental and theoretical work.
 He was recognized by those he worked with for his brilliance, originality, energy, and cheerful, positive outlook.

-His grandfather, Johann Paul Karplus (1866-1936) was a highly acclaimed professor of psychiatry at the University of Vienna.
-He is nephew, by marriage, of the famous sociologist, philosopher and musicologist Theodor W. Adorno and grandnephew of the physicist Robert von Lieben.
+His grandfather Johann Paul Karplus (1866–1936) was a highly acclaimed professor of psychiatry at the University of Vienna.
+He is nephew, by marriage, of the sociologist, philosopher and musicologist Theodor W. Adorno and grandnephew of the physicist Robert von Lieben.
 His brother is Nobel laureate Martin Karplus, a Harvard chemist.